-This chocolate spread is something I came up with as a delicious morning breakfast option that was an alternative to eggs.
+This chocolate spread is something I came up with as a delicious morning breakfast option.
 It’s great to mix up what you have for breakfast daily.

 Turns out this makes an amazing snack at any time of the day.

-There’s no added sugar, it’s complete with protein, healthy fat AND chocolate (my favorite food group).
+There’s no added sugar, it’s got collagen peptides to benefit your skin, bones and joint health, healthy fat AND chocolate (my favorite food group).

 Speaking of chocolate, I use raw cacao powder in this recipe.
 It’s basically the purest form of unprocessed chocolate, all powdered up.
 Plain cocoa powder is also beneficial – it’s just processed at a higher heat and can lose some of the purity of the nutritional value.